-Nakuru County,Kenya, May 25 2018Rongai Sub County, Okilgei Ward, Nakuru CountyIFAD Vice President Ms Cornelia Richter visits Pauline Mugambi Dairy Farm; Dairy Group Smallholder Dairy Commercialization Programme.On the picture the VP, expressing a word of thanks and appreciation for the reception and the work of Pauline Mugambi.
+Nakuru County,Kenya, May 25 2018Rongai Sub County, Okilgei Ward, Nakuru CountyIFAD Vice President Ms Cornelia Richter visits Pauline Mugambi Dairy Farm; Dairy Group Smallholder Dairy Commercialization Programme.On the picture Pauline Mugambi, in green overcoat.

 Pauline Mugambi is a member of Kerma Smallholder Self Help Dairy Group, one of the dairy groups supported by the Programme in Ngata Dairy Commercialization Area, Nakuru County.
 Pauline is 46 years old.
 She is married to Edward Mogambi with 2 children, a boy and a girl, aged 22 and 19 years old respectively.
 The whole family is involved in managing the farm

 She has benefited from training by SDCP in a number of subjects including fodder and feed production.
 Pauline had developed a vision to own a pedigree cow producing at least 20 litres of milk per day.
 To date she is working towards attaining her dream.
 Through sale of milk so far she has been able to build a hay barn large enough to accommodate and sustain production throughout the year.
 So far she has also planted 1 acre of maize for silage, bought a cow at KES 70,000 and water storage tank worth KES 35,000.